microsoft/WhatTheHack/XXX-SentinelAutomatedResponse/Coach/README.md

 ## Prerequisites

 - Access to the Internet - Azure Docs
-- Access to the Azure Portal
+- Azure subscription with contributor role
-- A Windows servers running in the subscription where you will run Sentinel
+- Prebuild a generic Windows server running in the subscription.

 </br>